Data FAQ

 Can I use Long Variable Names?

-As of MediaLab v2008, the limit for variable names was increased to 60 characters.
+The limit in MediaLab for variable names is 60 characters.
 Keep in mind though that some statistical packages and spreadsheet applications may still have difficulty working with longer variable names.
 Be sure to view and analyze some practice data before going too crazy with this feature!

 See Also